octalsrc/interactive-tree-demos/README.md

-The demos use [GHCJS](https://github.com/GHCJS/GHCJS) to compile to JavaScript for the browser, and use my intermediary graphics library **Hyper-Canvas** to, manage the graphics and layout (at this stage, Hyper-Canvas is in an early alpha stage and lives solely inside of this project).
+The demos use [GHCJS](https://github.com/GHCJS/GHCJS) to compile to JavaScript for the browser, and use my intermediary graphics library *Hyper-Canvas* to, manage the graphics and layout (at this stage, *Hyper-Canvas* is in an early alpha stage and lives solely inside of this project).

 ## Try them out!

-I host the latest versions of these demos (and more?!)
+I host the latest versions of these demos (and more) [right here](http://octalsrc.net/demos).
-[right here](http://octalsrc.net/demos).

 ## Build from source